Redpanda Console

 Docker Deployment

-Redpanda Console can be deployed via Docker.
-For reference: Quick Start [4].
-After setting up the AutoMQ cluster, we already know the addresses and ports of all the Broker nodes.
-Therefore, we can establish a connection between the Redpanda Console and the AutoMQ cluster by specifying the KAFKA_BROKERS parameter in the Docker startup command.
-The Docker container startup command is as follows:
+Redpanda Console can be deployed using Docker.
+Refer to Quick Start [4].
+After setting up the AutoMQ cluster in the above process, you will already know the addresses and ports of all Broker nodes.
+Therefore, you can establish an association between Redpanda Console and the AutoMQ cluster by specifying the KAFKA_BROKERS

 docker run -p 8080:8080 -e KAFKA_BROKERS=192.168.0.4:9092,192.168.0.5:9092,192.168.0.6:9092 docker.redpanda.com/redpandadata/console:latest

-Distribution Deployment
+Release Deployment

 # Ubuntu Linux